Splatoon (video game): Multiplayer

-Online multiplayer is split into regular (turf war) and ranked game types.
-Each of these match types goes through a rotation of two maps, which change every four hours.
-In ranked games, players gain or drop ranks based on consecutive wins and losses, ranging from C− to S+.
-Having a higher rank increases the amount of money and experience earned after wins.
+Online multiplayer was split into regular (turf war) and ranked game types.
+Each of these match types went through a rotation of two maps, which changed every four hours.
+In ranked games, players gained or dropped ranks based on consecutive wins and losses, ranging from C− to S+.
+Having a higher rank increased the amount of money and experience earned after wins.

-There are four modes (rule-sets) used for online matches, all of which need two teams consisting of a maximum of four players each.
-Turf War is the only mode for regular matches.
-Ranked matches change between Splat Zones, Tower Control, and Rainmaker.
+There were four modes (rule-sets) used for online matches, all of which needed two teams consisting of a maximum of four players each.
+Turf War was the only mode for regular matches.
+Ranked matches changed between Splat Zones, Tower Control, and Rainmaker.